Saillxl/SeekRBP/README.md

 ![framework](./framework.png)

-## Introduction

-Bacteriophages are the most abundant and genetically diverse biological entities on Earth, playing a fundamental role in regulating bacterial populations and shaping microbial communities across diverse ecosystems.
-Many of their ecological and applied functions—including phage therapy, biocontrol, and microbiome engineering—are mediated through highly specific interactions with bacterial hosts.
-These interactions are encoded in phage genomes, which contain a vast repertoire of proteins with antimicrobial and biotechnological potential.
-However, the majority of phage-encoded proteins remain poorly characterized, creating a major bottleneck for the effective use of phages in therapeutic, industrial, and agricultural applications, particularly in the era of rising antimicrobial resistance.
+Bacteriophages are the most abundant and genetically diverse biological entities on Earth and play a central role in regulating bacterial populations and shaping microbial communities.
+Many of their ecological and applied functions, including phage therapy, biocontrol, and microbiome engineering, rely on specific interactions with bacterial hosts.
+These interactions are encoded in phage genomes, which contain a large number of proteins with antimicrobial and biotechnological potential.
+However, most phage-encoded proteins remain poorly characterized, creating a major obstacle to the effective use of phages, particularly in the context of rising antimicrobial resistance.

-Among phage proteins, **receptor-binding proteins (RBPs)** play a central role by mediating the initial adsorption step of infection through specific recognition of host surface receptors.
-As key determinants of host specificity and infection range, RBPs are critical for applications such as host prediction, rational phage therapy design, and phage engineering.
-Nevertheless, accurate RBP identification remains challenging due to extreme sequence diversity, rapid evolutionary turnover driven by phage–host co-evolution, and severe class imbalance in phage genomes, where RBPs constitute only a small fraction of encoded proteins.
+Receptor-binding proteins (RBPs) are key mediators of phage–host interactions, as they initiate infection by recognizing and binding to host surface receptors.
+RBPs largely determine host specificity and infection range, making their accurate identification essential for applications such as host prediction and rational phage design.
+Despite their importance, RBP identification is challenging due to extreme sequence diversity, rapid phage–host co-evolution, and severe class imbalance, since RBPs constitute only a small fraction of phage-encoded proteins.

-**SeekRBP** addresses these challenges by reframing RBP identification as a *sequential decision-making problem* rather than a static classification task.
-The framework integrates sequence-based and structure-based protein representations with a reinforcement learning–inspired adaptive sampling strategy that dynamically prioritizes informative negative samples during training.
-By coupling multimodal representation learning with adaptive negative sampling, SeekRBP achieves improved recall and robustness in highly imbalanced settings, enabling more reliable large-scale RBP discovery.
+**SeekRBP** addresses these challenges by reframing RBP identification as a *sequential decision-making problem*.
+The framework integrates sequence-based and structure-based protein representations with a reinforcement learning–inspired adaptive sampling strategy that dynamically prioritizes informative negative samples.
+This combination improves recall and robustness in highly imbalanced settings, enabling more reliable large-scale RBP discovery.

 ### Key Innovations

-- **Sequential decision formulation for RBP identification**
+- **Sequential decision perspective**
-  SeekRBP models negative sample selection as a dynamic decision-making process, explicitly accounting for the evolving informativeness of negative samples during training.
+  RBP identification is formulated as a dynamic decision-making process that accounts for evolving negative sample informativeness.

-- **Bandit-based adaptive negative sampling**
+- **Bandit-based adaptive sampling**
-  A multi-armed bandit strategy is employed to balance exploration and exploitation, allowing the model to focus on hard and informative negatives without exhaustive sampling.
+  A multi-armed bandit strategy balances exploration and exploitation to focus training on hard and informative negatives.

-- **Multimodal sequence–structure integration**
+- **Sequence–structure integration**
-  SeekRBP jointly leverages one-dimensional sequence representations and three-dimensional structural features to better capture functional determinants of receptor binding.
+  Both sequence and structural features are jointly leveraged to capture functional determinants of receptor binding.

-- **Adaptive expert fusion mechanism**
+- **Adaptive feature fusion**
-  A dedicated fusion module combines additive and multiplicative interactions between sequence and structure features, enabling flexible and expressive cross-modal integration.
+  An expert fusion mechanism flexibly models interactions between sequence and structure representations.

-- **Scalable and practical design**
+- **Scalable design**
-  The framework is computationally efficient and applicable to large-scale phage datasets, making it suitable for real-world phage annotation and downstream host–phage interaction analyses.
+  The framework is efficient and suitable for large-scale phage protein annotation and downstream analyses.

 ---